tcbegley/tcbegley.github.io/src/content/posts/mcmc-part-2.md

 The Random Walk Metropolis algorithm falls into the latter category here.
 Sampling from a normal distribution to generate the proposal is fast, but it turns out will lead to correlated samples.
 The following example illustrates why this is the case.
-Consider the following (unnormalised) probability density, that is concentrated in an annular region.
+Consider this (unnormalised) probability density, that is concentrated in an annular region.

 ```python
 import numpy as np